Kunalmighty/CacheSimulator/README.md

 The input to the simulator has to be an abbreviated memory trace file.
 Each line in the trace file should be composed of:
-1) the memory access address,
+1) The memory access address,
-2) and a flag indicating if the memory operation was a Load (L) or a store (S).
+2) A flag indicating if the memory operation was a Load (L) or a store (S).
 As an example, consider the following three lines:
 1fffff50 S
 1fffff58 L